-Whether you are planning to upgrade your commercial kitchen equipment or invest in light goods and consumables, you need to keep your budget in check.
+Whether you are planning to upgrade your commercial kitchen equipment or invest in light equipment and consumables, you need to keep your budget in check.
 This blog post will share some insider tips on how to stop your budget running away with itself.

 No matter the project, make sure you are keeping your budget in check.